CollinHeist/TitleCardMaker/docs/getting_started/add_series.md

 ## Instructions

-1. Navigate back to the TitleCardMaker homepage - this can be done by clicking `Series` from the side navigation bar, or clicking the TCM logo in the top corner.
+1. Navigate back to the TitleCardMaker homepage - this can be done by clicking
+:fontawesome-solid-tv: `Series` from the side navigation bar, or clicking the TCM logo in the top corner.
 2. In the top right (below the search bar), click the `+ New Series` button.
 3. For this tutorial, we'll be adding and customizing [Better Call Saul](https://www.themoviedb.org/tv/60059-better-call-saul) - in